kicaj29/aws/CloudMonitoring/readme.md

 * A trail can be applied to All Regions (default) or a single Region
 * If a resource is deleted in AWS, investigate CloudTrail first
 * Entries in the CloudTrail appears after around 5 mins after executing action in AWS

+### AWS CloudTrail Insights

+Insights events are logged when CloudTrail detects unusual write management API activity in your account.
+If you have CloudTrail Insights enabled, and CloudTrail detects unusual activity, Insights events are delivered to the destination S3 bucket for your trail.
+You can also see the type of insight and the incident time period when you view Insights events on the CloudTrail console.
+Unlike other types of events captured in a CloudTrail trail, Insights events are logged only when CloudTrail detects changes in your account's API usage that differ significantly from the account's typical usage patterns.

+CloudTrail Insights can help you detect unusual API activity in your AWS account by raising Insights events.
+CloudTrail Insights measures your normal patterns of API call volume, also called the baseline, and generates Insights events when the volume is outside normal patterns.

+## Three types of events that can be logged in CloudTrail

+* management events (only this is enabled by default)
+  * These are also known as control plane operations.
+Examples include registering devices, configuring rules for routing data, setting up logging etc.
+* data events
+  * Data events provide information about the resource operations performed on or in a resource.
+These are also known as data plane operations.
+Data events are often high-volume activities.
+The following data types are recorded: Amazon S3 object-level API activity, AWS Lambda function execution activity, Amazon S3 object-level API activity on AWS Outposts.
+* CloudTrail Insights events
+  * CloudTrail Insights events capture unusual activity in your AWS account.
+If you have Insights events enabled, and CloudTrail detects unusual activity, Insights events are logged to a different folder or prefix in the destination S3 bucket for your trail.
+You can also see the type of insight and the incident time period when you view Insights events on the CloudTrail console.

 ## AWS CloudTrail Hands On